5 must-visit London restaurants for a whole day of eating

 Opens: Mondays to Fridays (10am to 5pm), Saturdays (8am to 5pm), Sundays (10am to 3pm)

 Borough Market is a hotspot for visiting foodies, so it’s no wonder that this next eatery is also located within the same compound.
+You’ll never run out of choices when faced with the question of what to eat at Borough Market.

 As its name suggests, this no-frills eatery serves up shellfish galore, with oysters taking much of the spotlight.
 Do note that only standing tables are available, and you may need to jostle with the queue for a comfortable spot to stand.